-As you get caught up deep inside an exciting book, you often find that the star of the story could really use some help.
-Design an element that gets your hero through a tough patch.
+As you get caught up deep inside an exciting book, sometimes the star of the story could really use some help.
+Design an element to get a hero through a tough patch.

-There are unlimited ideas available to you.
+There are unlimited ideas available.
 Here is one example for a character found in a futuristic story.
-Use this to get your creative juices flowing.

 Often the characters of a story feel scared and alone.
-You want to reach out and give them encouragement, to let them know that they are not alone.
+Reach out and give them encouragement, to let them know that they are not alone.
 Yet they are in the middle of the action.
 What if they had a special attachment that they could activate and be comforted, be reassured that they will persevere.
 What if the smells of home or a special safe place were contained in small air pockets that could be popped and released?

 For a wrist gauntlet, shape a large piece of craft foam around your wrist and note where on the shape the decorations need to be drawn.
 Lay the foam flat and create the artwork with Crayola® Twistables® Slick Stix™.
 When you are happy with your design, glue the foam into the gauntlet shape with Crayola® No-Run School Glue.
 Clip in place with clothespins while it dries.